DDM-Lab/SQL_Vuln_Scores/walkthrough/walkthrough.md

 # Introduction

-The goal of this problem set is to expose participants to (SQL injection vulnerabilities)[https://owasp.org/www-community/attacks/SQL_Injection].
+The goal of this problem set is to expose participants to [SQL injection vulnerabilities](https://owasp.org/www-community/attacks/SQL_Injection).

 SQL injections can occur in online web applications that do not perform sanitization on user inputs.
 That means, when you create a form in a web application (such as a username and password login), you should be mindful on how the operations you perform with the user's input are used in the rest of your code.

 Each challenge below, has a slightly different vulnerability.

+*You only need to complete one of the challenges but choose wisely.*

 ## Challenge 1 (IT Department)